 Is the change seen what I would expect?

-Curiosity – they key clinical attribute.
+Curiosity - the key clinical attibute

 However, the best analytic approach is to have an insatiable curiosity about everything.
-From first contact to final discharge, the clinician should be curious at all times.
+From first contact to final discharge, the clinician should be constantly curious.
 Not in a nosey way, but in a curious way.
 The clinician should always think and should usually ask, why is that?
 For example, why did the father not mention the circumstances leading to his daughter’s cardiac arrest? [he may have made a mistake in wiring a bathroom light] For example, why did the family restrict their mother’s activities after being diagnosed with a transient diagnosis even though she had been well for ten weeks after the event?
 [The neurologist called it ‘a warning stroke’, and a warning requires someone to do something.]

 This curiosity should focus on inconsistencies, things that have not been observed or reported, when they would be expected (The dog that did not bark), unexplained gaps in the information given, occasional unexpected comments etc. When curiosity is piqued, the clinician should ask further questions.